-

 The Satellite Hydrology and Meteorology (SHyMet) Courses offer existing, new, and updated satellite training materials in a series of structured courses.
 The courses cover basic principles of satellite imaging and sounding, channels and products, identification of atmospheric and surface phenomena, and the integration of meteorological analysis with satellite observations and products into the weather forecasting and warning process.
 Advanced topics on identification of atmospheric and surface phenomena with associated case examples are also included.

-The World Meteorological Organization (WMO) Virtual Laboratory for Training and Education in Satellite Meteorology (VLab) is a global network of specialized training centres and meteorological satellite operators working together to improve the utilisation of data and products from meteorological and environmental satellites.
+The World Meteorological Organization (WMO) Virtual Laboratory for Training and Education in Satellite Meteorology (VLab) is a global network of specialized training centres and meteorological satellite operators working together to improve the utilization of data and products from meteorological and environmental satellites.
 It was established by the WMO and the Coordination Group for Meteorological Satellites (CGMS) in 2003.
 The activities here are sponsored by NOAA, the US satellite operator.